Allar/free-temp-sounds/README.md

 # free-temp-sounds
 Free temporary sounds for temporary things.
+Feel free to pull request in sounds that you have made 100% yourself and are okay with distributing under MIT.

 # Contributors